tennesseeCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Aggravated sexual battery in Tennessee is a Class B felony punishable by prison time of at least eight years but not more than 30 years.
 The jury may also impose a $25,000 fine.

-- The victim did not give consent to the performance of the contact, and the defendant is aware.
+• The victim did not consent, and the defendant is aware.

 Sexual battery is a Class E felony, and the punishment involves imprisonment in state prison for at least one year but not more than six years.
 The jury may also impose the payment of a fine of not more than $3,000.